0xN7y/NLP-Assignment-/README.md

-This repository for ssignment submition on Basic and intermediate NLP operations like text preprocessing, tokenization, named entity recognition (NER), and vectorization using TF-IDF and CountVectorizer.
+This repository for Assignment submition on Basic and intermediate NLP operations like text preprocessing, tokenization, named entity recognition (NER), and vectorization using TF-IDF and CountVectorizer.

 ## Tasks